Rare Books and Fore Edge Paintings [B]

 Items from the Rare Books sub-collection are identified in the libraries’ online catalogue by the prefix B.

-Bleek Collection [BBL]
+Bleek and Lloyd Collection [BBL]

-The Bleek Collection
+Bleek and Lloyd Collection

 Antarctica Collection [BDA]